Building HSQLDB Jars

 The Ant method always builds a jar with the JDK that is used by Ant and specified in its JAVA_HOME environment variable.

-The jars can be compiled with JDK 6 or later.
-Build has been tested under JDK versions 6, 8, 9, 10, 11, etc. The same Ant version can be used with all the tested JDKs.
+The jars can be compiled with JDK 8 or later.
+Build has been tested under JDK versions 8, 11, and 21.
+The same Ant version can be used with all the tested JDKs.

 Building with IDE Compilers

 The Ant build.xml can be used with most IDEs to build the Jar targets.
 All HyperSQL source files are supplied ready to compile.
-It is therefore possible to compile the sources without using Ant direcly.
-If compilation with Java 6 is required, you should run the Ant switchtojdk6 target before compiling to modify the files that have code blocks specific to Java 8 or above (these are listed in the jdkcodeswitch.list file).
+It is therefore possible to compile the sources without using Ant directly.

 HyperSQL CodeSwitcher

-CodeSwitcher is a tool to manage different version of Java source code.
-It allows to compile HyperSQL for different JDKs.
+CodeSwitcher is a tool to manage conditional compilation of Java source code.
 It is something like a precompiler in C but it works directly on the source code and does not create intermediate output or extra files.

 Example C.2.
 Example source code before CodeSwitcher is run